 Have questions about these tools?
 Contact your Technical Sales Representative for more information.

-Test welds are an important part of the roof installation process.
+Test welds are an important part of welding thermoplastics.
 Welds should be tested first thing in the morning and several times throughout the day to ensure that environmental changes are not compromising the strength of your welds.

 How to Test